modir/using-laminas-framework-book/version2/docs/devenv.md

 `sudo a2ensite 001-vhost2.conf`

-I> The virtual host's name starts with a prefix (like *000*, *010*, etc.), which defines I> the priority.
+> The virtual host's name starts with a prefix (like *000*, *010*, etc.), which defines
+> the priority.
 Apache web server tries to direct
-I> an HTTP request to each virtual host in turn (first to *000-default*, then to *001-vhost2*), I> and if a certain virtual host cannot serve the request, the next one is tried and so on.
+> an HTTP request to each virtual host in turn (first to *000-default*, then to *001-vhost2*),
+> and if a certain virtual host cannot serve the request, the next one is tried and so on.

 **In Fedora, CentOS or Red Hat Linux**